BeyondMicroControl/AsciiCAD/README.md

 ## Why AsciiCAD?

 - Hardware and Software become 'one': **sourcecode**
-- Schematics as plain text, tight to the code, allowing semantic extraction (still more than just a drawing)
+- ASCII Schematics allow basic semantic extraction (much more than just a drawing)
 - Ideal for MCU, CPU, and digital designs
 - No binaries, no lock-in